yodrew/yodrew.github.io/_pages/front/introduction.md

 - [early essays](/conjecture) linked to in this book
 - elaborative [blog](/blog) posts
 - related [myths](/other/myths) and
-- essays, designs, prose, poetry, and lyrics since[1988](/other).
+- essays, designs, prose, poetry, and lyrics since [1988](/other).
 They marked my way to the restful use of darkness.

 #### open-source